-On July 1, 2017, we entered into new employment agreements with our named executive officers that supersede and replace the employment agreements described above and became effective on July 1, 2017 (the "New Agreements").
+On July 1, 2017, we entered into new employment agreements with our named executive officers that superseded and replaced the employment agreements described above and became effective on July 1, 2017 (the "New Agreements").
 Each New Agreement generally provides for a three year term, which commenced on July 1, 2017, with automatic renewals for successive one-year periods thereafter.
 Each New Agreement generally outlines the named executive officer's duties and positions and provides for (i) an annualized base salary, (ii) a discretionary annual cash incentive bonus with a target amount equal to 75% of the named executive officer's base salary and (iii) eligibility to participate in any equity compensation arrangements or plans offered by us to senior executives.

 Each New Agreement provides for the following benefits upon a termination of a named executive officer's employment by us without "Cause," resignation by a named executive officer for "Good Reason" or due to "Disability" (each quoted term as defined in the applicable New Agreement): (i) a lump sum payment equal to (A) for Mr. Herndon, two times Mr. Herndon's base salary or (B) for Messrs.
 Baker and Lehner, one and one-half times the named executive officer's base salary, (ii) an amount equal to (A) for Mr. Herndon, two times Mr. Herndon's target bonus for the year in which the termination occurs or (B) for Messrs.
-Baker and Lehner, one and one-half times the named executive officer's target bonus for the year in which the termination occurs, in each case, payable in four equal installments with the first installment paid on the Company's first regular pay date on or after the 60th day following such termination and the remaining three installments paid in each of the three calendar quarters immediately following the quarter in which the termination occurs, (iii) for a period of 18 months following such termination, reimbursement of premiums paid by the executive pursuant to the Consolidated Omnibus Budget Reconciliation Act of 1985 and/or sections 601 through 608 of the Employee Retirement Security Act of 1974 to continue coverage in our health, dental and vision insurance plans in which the executive and/or his dependents participated immediately prior to the termination (the "COBRA Premium"), provided that such reimbursement does not subject us or our affiliates to sanctions imposed pursuant to Section 2716 of the Public Health Service Act and related regulations and guidance (collectively, the "PHSA") and (iv) accelerated vesting of outstanding equity awards granted under the Prior Plan, the 2017 Plan or any successor plan such that (A) all outstanding unvested time-based equity awards immediately become fully vested (with any outstanding equity options remaining exercisable without regard to such termination of employment for 90 days following the date of termination) and (B) all outstanding unvested equity awards granted subject to a performance requirement (other than continued service by the named executive officer), including awards intended to constitute "performance-based compensation" for purposes of Section 162(m) of the Code, immediately become vested as to a pro rata (based on the portion of the performance period elapsed through the date of termination) portion of each award, subject to the satisfaction of the performance conditions set forth in the applicable award and based on the actual level of achievement through the date of termination.
-If a named executive officer's employment is terminated due to death, the named executive officer's estate will be entitled to receive (i) a pro-rata share of the named executive officer's target bonus for the fiscal year in which the termination occurs and (ii) continued payments of the named executive officer's base salary for a period of 12 months.
+Baker and Lehner, one and one-half times the named executive officer's target bonus for the year in which the termination occurs, in each case, payable in four equal installments with the first installment paid on the Company's first regular pay date on or after the 60th day following such termination and the remaining three installments paid in each of the three calendar quarters immediately following the quarter in which the termination occurs and (iii) for a period of 18 months following such termination, reimbursement of premiums paid by the executive pursuant to the Consolidated Omnibus Budget Reconciliation Act of 1985 and/or sections 601 through 608 of the Employee Retirement Security Act of 1974 to continue coverage in our health, dental and vision insurance plans in which the executive and/or his dependents participated immediately prior to the termination (the "COBRA Premium"), provided that such reimbursement does not subject us or our affiliates to sanctions imposed pursuant to Section 2716 of the Public Health Service Act and related regulations and guidance (collectively, the "PHSA").
+If a named executive officer's employment is terminated due to death, the named executive officer's estate will be entitled to receive (i) a prorata share of the named executive officer's target bonus for the fiscal year in which the termination occurs and (ii) continued payments of the named executive officer's base salary for a period of 12 months.